 |

-THE houses on the right of this picture - from
+THE houses on the left of this 1962 picture -

 on the right are semi-detached and not

-another terrace - as can be seen in the small picture below, a segment of
+another terrace - as can be seen in the small picture right, a segment of

 the main picture above.